alphagov/govuk-import-export-prototype/guide/starting-to-export/overview.markdown

 For bigger orders, most businesses use a freight forwarder or courier.

-Follow the process for [exporting using an freight forwarder](/guide/starting-to-export/exporting-goods.html) to make sure:
+Follow the process for [exporting using an freight forwarder or courier](/guide/starting-to-export/exporting-goods.html) to make sure:

 - your goods aren't held up in customs
 - you pay the right amount of any import duty if you export to a non-EU country